KrishnaHPatel/WebScraper/README.md

-# Sitemap URL Extractor and Content Scraper
+# Sitemap URL Extractor + Web Content Scraper

 This project provides a script to extract URLs from a sitemap and fetch text content from those URLs.
 The extracted data is saved into CSV and JSON formats.
 This is useful to gathering and processing large amounts of data easily.